 Thai therapists almost never touch your abdomen.
 And if they do, it is generally an unpleasant experience.

-Therefore I developed Dancing Hands Abdominal Massage.
-This is a simplified version of Chi Nei Tsang which blends perfectly with Thai Massage.
+Therefore we developed an Abdominal Massage style.
+This is a simplified version of Chi Nei Tsang which blends very well with Thai Massage.

 Specialized Shoulder Massage Therapy

-Thai Massage does include some neck, head and face work.
-But it is often a hit-or-miss situation.
+Thai Massage does include some neck, head, and face work.
+But it is often a hit-or-miss scenario.
 You might be lucky and get a decent one, or it might be seriously sub-standard.

-None of all the Thai Massage schools that I had originally attended spent much time on neck, head and face.
-It was always more like an after thought.
+None of the Thai Massage schools that I had originally attended spent much time on the neck, head, and face.
+This area had always been more like an afterthought.

-That’s why I developed Heavenly Head Massage, an in depth and very profound system for neck, head and face massage.
+That’s why we developed Heavenly Head Massage, an in-depth and very profound system for neck, head, and face massage.

-As a solution I developed Thai Rocking Massage which does not use any direct linear pressure but instead uses round and flowing rocking motions which do not stress any joints.
+As a solution, we developed Thai Rocking Massage which does not use any direct linear pressure but instead uses round and flowing rocking motions that do not stress any joints.

 Specialized therapy courses

-These courses enable therapists to go beyond the standard Thai Massage style and learn to work on problem areas in much greater depth.
+These courses help therapists to go beyond the standard Thai Massage style and learn to work on problem areas in much greater depth.

 Refined touch, increased sensitivity, focused energy

-Thai Massage is often practiced in a rather mechanical, routine way here in Thailand.
+Thai Massage is often practiced in a rather mechanical, routine way.
 It also has a reputation that it can be quite painful.

 Standard sessions versus specialized Thai Massage therapy

-Thai Massage is mostly done as a general whole body massage.
-If clients have specific problems with their back, or their knees, or their hips, or their feet, most therapists don’t have enough specific therapeutic skills to address the problem effectively.
+Thai Massage is mostly done as a general whole-body massage.
+If clients have specific problems with their back, their knees, their hips, or their feet, most therapists don’t have enough specific therapeutic skills to address the problem effectively.

-The way to success in Thai Massage is to specialize, to become known as the person who can effectively deal with specific problems.
+The way to success in Thai Massage is to specialize, to become known as the person who can work on specific problems effectively.

 You won’t become very successful as a generalist.
-You need very specific knowledge, otherwise you will be just one of many therapists who have added a little Thai Massage to their offerings.
+You need very specific knowledge, otherwise you will be just one of many therapists who have added a little Thai Massage to their repertoire.

-The Thai Healing Massage Academy courses are designed to take you from a Thai Massage generalist to a highly educated and effective specialist.
+Thai Healing Massage Academy’s courses are designed to take you from a Thai Massage generalist to a highly educated and effective specialist.

-Here is how you can use our courses:
+Here is what you can do with our courses:

 - Develop a successful Thai Massage practice

-- Some courses can also be used as a stand-alone modality (Heavenly Head Massage, Abdominal Massage, Thai Foot Massage)
+- Some of our courses can be used as stand-alone modalities (Heavenly Head Massage, Abdominal Massage, Thai Foot Massage)

 - Many techniques in our courses can also be used in other non-Thai massage systems